SELECTED PRESS COVERAGE

 Literally as well as figuratively layered, Elaine Florimonte's abstracted landscapes are built like the Earth itself: bit by bit, but with epic results.
 The pictures in her Touchstone Gallery show, “Lost and Found,” have a sense of both immediate movement and long-term action.

-Dana Brotman & Debra Perkins
+Dana Brotman, Debra Perkins

 unleaving Mark Jenkins, Washington Post, October 30, 2023